What is a break clause in a tenancy agreement?

 When can a break clause be used?

-A break clause can be used by the tenant or the landlord when the conditions in the contract are met.
+A break clause in a tenancy agreement can only be used when the conditions set out in the tenancy agreement are met.

-If you have a joint tenancy, all tenants must agree to break the tenancy if you want to move out.
-In some instances, your contract may allow one tenant to leave and be replaced by another.
-However, it is usually the responsibility of the tenant leaving to find a suitable candidate to take over their tenancy.
+• Joint tenancies: If you’re in a joint tenancy, all tenants must agree to use the break clause if one person wants to leave.
+In some cases, the contract may allow one tenant to be replaced without ending the tenancy - but this is usually the leaving tenant’s responsibility to arrange.

 Alternatives to using a break clause to end a tenancy